3.5 Manual Recalibration of WFC3 Data

 Setting the Path to Reference Files

-setenv iref /mydisk/myiref/
+csh shells: setenv iref /mydisk/myiref/

-An alternate method of accessing WFC3 reference files is shown in a new python tutorial in Section 3.5.2.
+An alternate method of accessing WFC3 reference files is shown in a new Python tutorial in Section 3.5.2.
 In this example, the best WFC3 reference files for a given set of input images are retrieved directly from CRDS and placed in a local 'crds_cache/' directory.
 The notebook shows how to update the header keywords to point to these new reference files and sets the 'iref' environment variable for subsequent calwf3 processing.

 Selecting Calibration Switches